Elvis-YAL/Intel_image_classification/README.md

-# intel-image-classification
+# Intel Image Classification
 **Hey, guys.
 In this notebook, I will employ CNN to establish my preliminary model, followed by the utilization of transfer learning to construct the ultimate model.
 Throughout the process of employing transfer learning, I continuously fine-tuned and experimented with various pretrained models.
 I have diligently documented my contemplative journey, with the aspiration that it may also serve to stimulate your own reflections.**

 First of all, Let me introduce this dataset.
 This Data contains around 25k images of size 150x150 distributed under 6 categories.
 {'buildings' -> 0,
 'forest' -> 1,
 'glacier' -> 2,
 'mountain' -> 3,
 'sea' -> 4,
 'street' -> 5 }

 The Train, Test and Prediction data is separated in each zip files.
 There are around 14k images in Train, 3k in Test and 7k in Prediction.
 ![download](https://github.com/Elvis-YAL/intel-image-classification/assets/40426433/d931fb94-c7a1-4213-9dd2-fbea48a87610)

 In this notebook, I try simle CNN model and also employ some pretrained model.
 But I want to share my final model here.
+So, if you are interested in other model, click the link to delve more.

 ## MobileNet
 After testing lots of model, it seems that more basic or lightweight models perform better.
 I conducted a substantial amount of fine-tuning, including adjustments to the learning rate and experimenting with unfreezing some layers.